kmyhre/valgo/docs/index.md

 Valgo is maintained by people doing it in their free time, and without any formal training in programming.
 This means a lot of the code can probably be improved upon quite a bit.
 Feel free to open a pull request if you'd like to help out!
 We'll figure this out together.

 ### Contact
 Questions about Valgo?
 You can ping the maintainer on IRC: #valgo @ [OFTC](https://www.oftc.net/WebChat).
+You can also join the project's [Slack](https://join.slack.com/t/valgo-workspace/shared_invite/zt-t5fy8ana-IfohZz0oC33HiEzupV9r9A).